Frequently Asked Questions: A101 Graduate Entry Medicine Course

 - 2:2 Bachelor Honours degree in any subject discipline - a higher degree (Masters/PhD) will be accepted in lieu of a first degree.

-- Sit our entrance examination (GAMSAT) – this score will be used to select for interview.
+- Sit the Graduate Medical School Admissions Test (GAMSAT) – this score will be used to help select candidates for interview.

 - Attend an interview.